-For CY 2014, CMS proposes a hospital outpatient department conversion factor rate increase of 1.8%.
-This is based on a hospital inpatient market basket rate increase of 2.5%% minus the proposed multifactor productivity (MFP) adjustment of -.4%, and the -.3% adjustment, which are both required under the Affordable Care Act (ACA).
+For CY 2014, CMS finalizes a hospital outpatient department conversion factor of \$71.219.
+This is based on a hospital inpatient market basket rate increase of 2.5% minus the proposed multifactor productivity (MFP) adjustment of -.5%, and the -.3% adjustment, which are both required under the Affordable Care Act (ACA).
 CMS has also proposed to continue implementing the statutory 2% reduction in payments for hospitals who fail to meet the hospital outpatient quality reporting (OQR) requirements.
-Click here to access a summary of changes in reimbursement under the proposed rule for CY 2014 for the 100 most frequently billed ENT services in the OPPS setting.